esneider/SimLight.vim/README.md

 Options
 -------
-Fully configure and extend the plugin within its reach.
-For a more sophisticated syntax highlighting scheme, you should consider a ctags based plugin, such as [vimscript #2646](http://www.vim.org/scripts/script.php?script_id=2646).
+Options provided to fully configure and extend the plugin within its reach.
+For a more sophisticated syntax highlighting scheme, you should consider a ctags based plugin, such as
+[vimscript #2646](http://www.vim.org/scripts/script.php?script_id=2646).

 ### The `g:simlight_prefix_rules` option

 A dictionary with extra prefix rules.
-The prefix rule key should be its name, and the value should be a string with the prefix (or matching regex).
+The prefix rule key should be its name, and the value should be a string with the prefix (a vim regex, actually).

-Default:
+**Default:**
 ```
 {
     'Member': '.',